PackHubTH/polychat-project/simulator/readme.md

 ## Troubleshooting
 - No permission - if the script files doesn't have execute permission, please use chmod, sudo, or run following script as administrator.

-- No simulator found - Please refer to the requirement, as such.
-Since you are re